0

 $450.00

 [Santurce]: Carrefour (1939).
 First trade edition.
-229 pp. Fine in printed wrappers and fine glassine.
+229 pp. Three small spots to rear cover, else fine in printed wrappers and fine glassine.
 One of 475 (of 500) copies.
+From the collection of John K. Martin (Black Sparrow Press) with his ticket inside the rear cover.
 Shifreen & Jackson A22b.

 $350.00